codejake/acpenw2021/Fortinet.md

 ### Fortinet Tech Support

 I can file a ticket via the web, or I can call a phone number and reach a tech support engineer in a few minutes.
+Their technical support engineers are actually highly-knowledgeable engineers with excellent critical thinking skills.

 ![Shiboleet](images/shiboleet.jpg)